 I am currently an Assistant Professor of Psychology at Indiana University; until 2013 I was an assistant professor at the University of Richmond, and I continue some research activities there.
+Since May 2018, I’ve also been a data scientist at Netflix.

 My research investigates the mechanisms of high-level cognition in numerical and mathematical reasoning, particularly focusing the role of perception and action systems, and on the creation of novel interactions help novices reason with symbol systems.
 That is, I design interactive situations and games that help people learn, and help people like me learn how people who are learning math learn.